 ‘Let’s Chat’ Online Advising

-If you have a simple advising question and are unable to meet with an advisor or visit during Walk-In hours, you now have the opportunity to chat online with one of our advisors.
-Click on the box on this page.
+If you have a simple advising question and are unable to meet with an advisor or visit during Walk-In hours, you can chat online with one of our advisors.
+Click on the “Let’s Chat” box on this page.

 Things to Keep in Mind